Five-Second Rule Is Legit And Safe, New Study Reveals

 “Obviously, food covered in visible dirt shouldn’t be eaten, but as long as it’s not obviously contaminated, the science shows that food is unlikely to have picked up harmful bacteria from a few seconds spent on an indoor floor.

 Still, with Hilton’s team’s findings, this does not mean that bacteria cannot transfer from floor to food.
-It still happens but the type of food dropped, the type of floor surface and how long the food stays on the floor can have an impact on the number of germs that gets pulled in.
+It still happens but the type of food dropped, the type of floor surface, and how long the food stays on the floor can have an impact on the number of germs that gets pulled in.

 The researchers presented their findings last week at The Big Bang Fair at the NEC in Birmingham.